seqan/seqan3/doc/tutorial/alphabet/index.md

 We have shown three solutions for assigning variables of alphabet type.
 1. Assignment by character literal, i.e. appending the operator `_dna4` to the respective char symbol. <br/>
-   This is the handiest way, as it can be used temporary (without creating a variable) as well.
+   This is the handiest way, as it can be used temporarily (without creating a variable) as well.
-2. Assignment by char via the global function seqan3::assign_char. <br/>
+2. Assignment by `char` via the global function seqan3::assign_char. <br/>
    This is useful if the assignment target already exists, e.g. in a sequence vector.
 3. Assignment by rank via the global function seqan3::assign_rank. <br/>
    May be used when the *rank* is known.

 <br/>

-## The rank of a symbol
+## The rank of an alphabet symbol
 The rank of a symbol is a number in range \[0..alphabet_size), where each number is paired with an alphabet symbol by a bijective function.
 For instance in seqan3::dna4 the bijection is
 <br/> `A ⟼ 0` <br/> `C ⟼ 1` <br/> `G ⟼ 2` <br/> `T ⟼ 3`.